Sleep Medicine Examination – Requirements and Application for Somnologists

 Format & Date

-The 2025 Sleep Medicine Examination for Somnologists will take place online only in September 2025.
+The 2026 Sleep Medicine Examination for Somnologists will take place online only in November 2026, after Sleep Europe in Maastricht, Netherlands.

 Composition